johannes-manner/workshop-spring-boot/jpa/transaction-issues.md

 So questions (2) and (3) are already answered.
 You may ask yourself - why should I care?
-The thing is the execution of `commit()` which finally saved all changed done to the DB.
+The thing is the execution of `commit()` which finally saved all changes done to the DB.
 And this also answers question (1) since the default behavior of repository methods is to read consistent data, write and update data compliant to the ACID properties.
 So looking at every `read`, `save` or `update` operation in isolation, this makes totally sense.

-**BUT**: This results in a lot of accesses to the DB...
+**BUT**: This results in a lot of transactions and connection acquire and release operations...

 Ok all individual JpaRepository methods per default create their own transactional context and commit.
 So the following code results in **numberOfMovies transactions** which are committed